Skip to content

 Why does it matter?

 Consenting adolescents can be complicated.
-Understanding the differences and applications of the principles of capacity and competence is important for anyone working with adolescents.
+Anyone working with adolescents should understand the differences and applications of the principles of capacity and competence.

 Clinically Relevant Bottom Line: